WHOTS

 • Vector measuring current meters (VMCM)

-• Conductivity, pressure and temperature recorders(Microcats and Seacats)
+• Conductivity, pressure and temperature recorders(Microcats)

 • Acoustic Doppler current profilers (ADCP)